vinhnx/Shift/README.md

 > You can read more about Task here https://developer.apple.com/documentation/swift/task.

-In SwiftUI views, you can call function inside View' `.task` modifier:
+In SwiftUI views, you can call `async` functions inside View' `.task` modifier:
 ```swift
 import EventKit
 import SwiftUI